EqualExperts/dbt-unit-testing/README.md

 {{ config(tags=['unit-test']) }}
 ```

-We use the command dbt test to run the unit tests, then we needed a way to isolate which are the unit tests.
-The rest of the lines are the test itself, first the mocks (test setup) followed with the expectations.
+We leverage the command dbt test to run the unit tests; then, we need a way to isolate the unit tests.
+The rest of the lines are the test itself, the mocks (test setup) and expectations.

 ## Available Macros